 What training have staff supporting children with special educational needs had?

 The SENCo attends Network meetings to update and revise developments in SEND and Inclusion.
 The SENCo also attends where possible, the annual SEND conference organised by the Local Authority.
-Teachers, teaching assistants and special needs assistants receive ongoing training which is identified through performance management, developmental observations and learning walks.
-Our SEND team have a range of expertise including Makaton, BSL, Autism, ADHD, Attachment and Trauma.
+Teachers, teaching assistants, learning mentors and special needs assistants receive ongoing training which is identified through performance management, developmental observations and learning walks.
+Our SEND team have a range of expertise including Makaton, BSL, Autism, ADHD, Dyslexia, Attachment and Trauma.

 This is not an exclusive list and ongoing professional development is key to ensuring all staff remain updated and skilled.

 What specialist services and expertise are available or accessed by the school?

 At Southglade Primary and Nursery School annual Team around the School meetings are held.
 During these meetings requests for involvement for children with SEND are made.
 This support can be from the Educational Psychologist Service, Autism Team, the Speech, Language and Communication Team, the Learning Support Team, Behaviour Support Team or the Sensory Impairment Team.
 At these meetings any requests for support will be taken back to the relevant teams and decisions made by the services as to how best to support the school/child.

 The school makes use of external services, based on the needs of the child in question.
 We are currently working with the following services as and when necessary: